dmj111/dmj111.github.io/demos/bitcoin/index.rst

 .. date: 2014/03/29 15:40:34

-Based on this `Python / Julia comparison`__, I wanted to see how the same code would work on Javascript.
+Based on this `Python / Julia comparison`__, I wanted to see how the same code would work on JavaScript.

 .. __: http://rawrjustin.github.io/blog/2014/03/18/julia-vs-python-monte-carlo-simulations-of-bitcoin-options/

-This is just an attempt to show how Javascript handles the numeric computations.
+This is just an attempt to show how JavaScript handles the numeric computations.
 On Chrome, it does pretty well.

 On a MacBook Air, I am seeing times of about 1.1 second for the